-The five students came from samurai families based in the town of Hagi , in Yamaguchi Prefecture .
+The five students came from the samurai Choshu Family, based in what is now present-day Hagi , in Yamaguchi Prefecture .
 Today, the town has several sites designated as part of this world heritage, including the Hagi reverberatory furnace, the Ebisugahana shipyard, and Shokasonjuku Academy .

 Coal, ships, and heavy industry

-Further south in Kyushu, the city of Nagasaki is home to several notable Meiji era (1868-1912) sites.
+In the west of Kyushu, the city of Nagasaki is home to several notable Meiji era (1868-1912) ruins.

-Visit the Kosuge Slip Dock to see the oldest preserved Western-style slip dock in Japan, along with the country's oldest brick building (erected in 1869).
+Visit the Kosuge Slip Dock to see preserved Western-style slip dock in Japan, along with the country's oldest existing brick building (erected in 1869).
 The dock was imported from Aberdeen, Scotland as part of a joint venture with the merchant Thomas B. Glover.
 Glover's residence in Nagasaki is also one of the World Heritage sites and is known as the oldest surviving Western-style house in the nation.

-Fifteen kilometers from the city is the island of Hashima , also known as Gunkanjima , an abandoned slab of land that served as a coal mine from 1887 to 1959.
+Eighteen kilometers from the city is the island of Hashima , also known as Gunkanjima , a now uninhabited island that served as a coal mine from 1890 to 1974.
 The well-preserved buildings and facilities opened to the public in 2009, welcoming visitors via ferry.

 Perhaps Nagasaki's most notable Meiji-era site is the Mitsubishi Nagasaki Shipyard, where you'll find structures from the 1900s, such as No.3 dock (not open to the public), crane, giant cantilever crane (not open to the public), a former wooden pattern factory, and Senshokaku (not open to the public).
 While many of the structures are not presently open to the public, you can visit the pattern shop with an advanced reservation.

 How to Get There

 The sites associated with Japan's Meiji-era industrialization are centered in Yamaguchi Prefecture and Nagasaki.

 From Tokyo, Osaka, and Fukuoka, the city of Yamaguchi is accessible via the Tokaido-Sanyo Shinkansen.
 Ride the Nozomi train to Shin-Yamaguchi Station.
-From there, you can rent a car or take a taxi to the town of Hagi, and the other affiliated sites.
+From there, you can take an express bus, rent a car or take a taxi to the town of Hagi, and the other affiliated sites.